 The Untitled Magazine‘s editor-in-chief and publisher, Indira Cesarine, began her career as a photographer, working for top modeling agencies Elite, Ford and Wilhelmina Models while still in her teens.
-After completing a triple major from Columbia University in Art History, French and Women’s Studies, she continued her career in London where she was awarded photography commissions by British Vogue, GQ, Esquire, and many other international titles.
-She was featured alongside supermodel Christie Brinkley in the 1995 TV movie, “Ford Supermodel of The World”, and her career was highlighted the same year for ETV in a special on her early rise in fashion photography.
-She continued to work internationally as a fashion photographer for many years, shooting for renowned publications and brands such as Vogue, InStyle, The Times, Glamour, Elle, Marie Claire, Harper’s Bazaar, Dior, Kenzo, Charles Jourdan, and Cerruti 1881, to name a few.
+After completing a triple major from Columbia University in Art History, French and Women’s Studies, she continued her career in London where she was commissioned by British Vogue, GQ, Esquire, and many other international titles.
+She was featured alongside supermodel Christie Brinkley in the 1995 TV movie, “Ford Supermodel of The World”, and the same year her career was highlighted in an E!
+TV special on her early rise in fashion photography.
+She continued to work internationally as a fashion photographer for many years, shooting for renowned publications and brands such as Vogue, InStyle, The Times, Glamour, Elle, Marie Claire, Harper’s Bazaar, Dior, Kenzo, Charles Jourdan, and Cerruti, to name a few.

 Cesarine personally oversees each issue, curating not only the artists, photographers and themes, but also the casting and many other elements of the productions.
-She continues to contribute as a photographer and journalist to the publication, and has expanded Untitled Media to include The Untitled Boutique, an online fashion retail store, Untitled Productions, a full service production house and creative agency, and The Untitled Space, a contemporary art gallery located in Tribeca, New York.
+She continues to contribute as a photographer and journalist to the publication, and has expanded Untitled Media to include The Untitled Boutique, an online fashion retail site, Untitled Productions, a full service event production house and creative agency, and The Untitled Space contemporary art gallery located in Tribeca, New York.
 The Untitled Space gallery specializes in emerging and established contemporary artists exploring conceptual framework and boundary-pushing ideology through mediums of painting, sculpture, printmaking, photography, video, and performance art, with an emphasis on female artists.